-If no clear medical or psychological cause is found, then try making some adjustments to the daily routine or to your caregiving strategies.
-When it comes to the phenomenon known as sundown syndrome, treatment and care is heavily dependent on the particular needs of each individual.
-Here are some of the strategies that have been used by caregivers:
+If no clear medical or psychological cause is found, try making some adjustments to your daily routine or caregiving strategies.
+When it comes to the phenomenon known as sundown syndrome, treatment and care are heavily dependent on each individual's particular needs.
+Here are some of the strategies that caregivers have used:

 When trying to manage sundowners syndrome, medications are also sometimes used.
 However, many health professionals view certain prescription drugs as secondary, less-preferred forms of treatment since they often cause unwelcome side effects and sometimes worsen the behaviors they're meant to control.
 That said, in some cases, medications like the following are used for sundowners syndrome:

-- Low doses of melatonin in order to help induce sleepiness
+- Low doses of melatonin to help induce sleepiness

 - Sedatives and sleep aids such as Ambien or Lunesta